Nick Saban: 2013 season

 As the 2013 campaign began, Saban's Crimson Tide was ranked No. 1 in both the AP and Coaches preseason polls for the first time since 2010.
 In the Chick-fil-A Kickoff Game, Alabama defeated Virginia Tech 35–10 at the Georgia Dome in Atlanta.
-Following a bye week, Alabama traveled to College Station, Texas to pick up its first conference win, defeating #6 Texas A&M, 49–42, in a wild shootout that Alabama had lost the year before.
+Following a bye week, Alabama traveled to College Station, Texas, to pick up its first conference win, defeating #6 Texas A&M, 49–42, in a wild shootout that Alabama had lost the year before.
 The Crimson Tide went on to defeat Colorado State, which was coached by Alabama's former offensive coordinator Jim McElwain, 31–6. #21 Ole Miss Rebels was next up for Alabama, which shut out the Rebels 25–0 for its tenth straight win in the series.
 The following week saw Alabama beat Georgia State 45–3.
 Alabama went on the road and defeated Kentucky 48–7.
 Alabama defeated Arkansas for the seventh consecutive year and by a score of 52–0 for the second consecutive year.
 In the Third Saturday in October, The Tide defeated Tennessee 45–10 to win its seventh consecutive game over the Vols.
 Following their second bye week, Alabama took on #10 LSU and Saban improved his record to 5–3 against the Tigers, as Alabama won 38–17.
 The Crimson Tide defeated Mississippi State 20–7 in a defensive bout.
 The win gave Alabama its sixth straight ten-win season, the longest in school history.
-On Senior day, the Tide knocked off FCS opponent Chattanooga 49–0.
+On Senior Day, the Tide knocked off FCS opponent Chattanooga 49–0.

-Up next was the Iron Bowl, which was hosted by #4 Auburn in a matchup between top five teams.
+The next game was the Iron Bowl, which was hosted by #4 Auburn in a matchup between top five teams.
 The game was tied 28–28 with only a single second remaining in regulation, as Alabama and Auburn appeared headed for overtime.
 Extra time wasn't necessary as Saban decided to attempt a 56-yard field goal instead of either running out the clock or attempting a Hail Mary from Auburn's 39-yard line.
 The decision proved costly, as the field goal was short but caught nine yards deep in the Auburn end zone by the Tigers' Chris Davis, who returned the failed attempt 109 yards for a touchdown as time expired.
 The 28–34 loss knocked Alabama out of contention for the SEC Championship and dashed The Tide's hope for a national championship.
 Alabama finished the regular season 11–1 for the third consecutive year.
 At the end of the regular season, Alabama finished ranked No. 3 in the final BCS rankings and earned an at-large bid to the 2014 Sugar Bowl.
 Alabama accepted an invitation to play in its third straight BCS bowl game and fifth in Saban's seven seasons at Alabama.
 In the Sugar Bowl, Alabama lost to #11 Oklahoma 45–31.
 This was Saban's second bowl loss at Alabama and first since the 2009 Sugar Bowl against Utah.
 The Tide finished the season at 11–2.